 |French collaborator girl.|

-Filmmaker Oren William Haglund was in Pilsen with advancing US troops - who advanced no further - in May 1945 when he shot a couple of minutes of film featuring a female German refugee.
+Filmmaker Captain Oren William Haglund was in Pilsen with advancing US troops - who advanced no further - in May 1945 when he drove up the highway a few miles and shot a couple of minutes of a film featuring a female German refugee.
+That precise stretch of road has been identified, btw, there are many people interested in her case.
 She has become known to students of the war as the "Lost German Girl."
-Nobody knows who she was for sure, but there is an unproven claim that she was a BDM girl who volunteered to become a Luftwaffe Helferin and was assigned to Prague.
+Nobody knows who she was for sure, but there is an unproven claim that she was a BDM girl who volunteered to become a Luftwaffe Helferin after her boyfriend was drafted and was assigned to Prague.
+According to this source, her name was Lara Bauer from Austria.
 Caught up in the "Czech Hell" of the last days of the war, she was savagely beaten just before Haglund found her (saving her life).
-He then filmed the clip which eventually made it into the final episode of "The World at War."
-If the anonymous source is correct, she made it back to Munich and lived a long life; if the source is bogus, her story was probably somewhat similar to that anyway - though it may not have ended as well.
-In any event, Lost German Girl has come to symbolize the horrors of the end of the war.
+According to an anonymous account, Haglund saved her from being gang-raped in a barn when he stopped to ask directions, then took her along with him.
+Haglund then filmed the famous clip (the stills above were taken from it) which eventually made it into the final episode of "The World at War."
+If the anonymous source is correct, she made it back to Munich (Haglund's reel shows her leaving on a truck) and lived a long life.
+According to this story, Lara was born in 1921 in Kollerbach, Austria, became a GI bride, moved to the US, and worked as a flight attendant for Pan-Am airlines during the 60s/70s/80s.
+Haglund and the girl never met again, though her family apparently visited his grave in California.
+Lost German Girl (LGG) has come to symbolize the horrors of the end of the war for many.